LTO suspends order on temporary vehicle plates

-The Land Transportation Office (LTO) has suspended the order prohibiting the use of temporary and improvised vehicle plates, which was set to take effect on November 1.
+The Land Transportation Office (LTO) has suspended its order prohibiting the use of temporary and improvised vehicle plates, which was set to take effect on November 1.

-LTO Chief Assistant Secretary Markus Lacanilao announced the suspension, stating the agency needs to further review the policy to ensure fairness to vehicle owners still awaiting their official plates.
+LTO Chief Assistant Secretary Markus Lacanilao stated that the agency needs to further review the policy to ensure fairness to vehicle owners still awaiting their official plates.

 Lacanilao expressed concern that ordinary citizens and small delivery drivers could be unfairly penalized if they haven't yet received their official plates.

-In a separate development, Lacanilao also ordered the immediate surrender of a luxury vehicle that went viral after its driver was caught assaulting a government official.
+In a separate development, Lacanilao also ordered the immediate surrender of a luxury vehicle involved in an assault on a government official, issuing a show cause order to the registered owner.

 Topics in this story